ev3dev/ev3dev-lang-python/README.rst

 letting you control motors, sensors, hardware buttons, LCD displays and more from Python code.

-If you haven't written code in Python before, you'll need to learn the language before you can use this library.
+If you haven't written code in Python before, you can certainly use this library to help you learn the language!

 Getting Started
 ---------------

 This library runs on ev3dev_.
 Before continuing, make sure that you have set up your EV3 or other ev3dev device as explained in the `ev3dev Getting Started guide`_.
 Make sure you have an ev3dev-stretch version greater than ``2.2.0``.
 You can check the kernel version by selecting "About" in Brickman and scrolling down to the "kernel version".
-If you don't have a compatible version, `upgrade the kernel before continuing`_.
+If you don't have a compatible version,
+`upgrade the kernel before continuing`_.

 Usage
 -----